Skip to content

 Religious education is complemented by liturgies marking important occasions such as our opening school Mass and year 12 graduation.

-As a Marist school, we also observe dates on the Marist calendar such as St Marcellin’s feast day on the 6th of June and the feast of the Assumption on the 15th of August.
+As a Marist Catholic school, we also observe dates on the Marist calendar such as St Marcellin’s feast day on the 6th of June and the feast of the Assumption on the 15th of August.

 These moments provide opportunities for reflection, celebration, and renewed commitment to Marist values.